 Sleeping to Succeed

-Ernest Hemingway once said, “I love sleep.
-My life has a tendency to fall apart when I’m awake, you know?”
-Whether you have it all together during the day, or feel more like Hemingway, we all benefit from healthy sleep habits.
+Ernest Hemingway is said to have once remarked, “I love sleep.
+My life has a tendency to fall apart when I’m awake.”
+Whether you have it all together during the day or feel more like Hemingway, we all benefit from healthy sleep habits.
 Sleep promotes cognition and memory, facilitates learning, recharges our mental and physical batteries, and generally helps us make the most out of our days.
-With plentiful sleep we improve our mental and psychical health, reduce stress, and maintain regularity that is critical to healthy daily functioning.
+With plentiful sleep, we improve our mental and physical health, reduce stress, and maintain the routine that is critical to healthy daily functioning.

-With the busy schedules of college students, often times sleep is the first thing to go when trying to squeeze in all of the academic, social, and extracurricular activities that are often part college.
-This page is intended to show why it is important to maintain healthy sleep habits, and provide some tips and tricks on how to do it!
-After all, “There is a time for many words, and there is also a time for sleep.” – Homer, the Odyssey
+Within the busy schedules of college students, sleep is often the first thing to go when trying to squeeze in all of the academic, social, and extracurricular activities that are often part college.
+This handout discusses why it is important to maintain healthy sleep habits and provides tips and tricks on how to do it!

-- Minimized brain activity may assist in optimal activity of emotional control, decision making, and social interaction when awake
+- Assisting in optimal emotional control, decision making, and social interaction

 How much sleep are college students getting?

-As you might guess, most college students do not get the recommended amount of sleep necessary to maximize the benefits gained by adequate sleep (70% report insufficient sleep).
-This is particularly important for college students because sufficient sleep has been linked to increases in GPA!
+As you might guess, most college students do not get the recommended amount of sleep necessary to maximize its benefits.
+Sleep is particularly important for college students because sufficient sleep has been linked to increases in GPA!
+Research has found:

-- 50% of college students report daytime sleepiness, 70% report insufficient sleep
+- 50% of college students report daytime sleepiness, and 70% report insufficient sleep.

-- Students receiving 9+ hours of sleep per night GPA’s were significantly higher than those students receiving 6 or fewer hours of sleep per night (3.24 and 2.74, respectively)
+- The GPAS of students receiving 9+ hours of sleep per night were significantly higher (3.24) than those of students receiving 6 or fewer hours of sleep per night (2.74).

-Because sleep plays such a crucial role in human functioning, lack of sleep can lead to a number of consequences affecting behavior, memory, emotions and learning when we are awake.
+Because sleep plays such a crucial role in human functioning, lack of sleep can lead to a number of consequences affecting behavior, memory, emotions, and learning when we are awake.
+These consequences can include: